Rubber Nipple Salesmen: Production

 The idea for the episode came from John Kricfalusi and Vincent Waller.
 Will McRobb gave his approval for the episode despite its risqué content, but insisted on removing "all the bits of innuendo John would pretend weren't innuendo".
 McRobb insisted that the word "rubber" always had to precede the word "nipples" as he felt having the characters talk about rubber coverings for nipples was acceptable, but talking about nipples was not.
 The production of "Rubber Nipple Salesmen" moved forward slowly at Spümcø, owing largely to the perfectionism of Kricfalusi.
 The artists on the layout stage complained that it took four weeks for Kricfalusi to give his approval as he wanted every frame to be perfect.
-Much of the animation was done at Rough Draft Korea in Seoul.
-Animator David Koenigsberg stated that Rough Draft Korea was an inexperienced studio, which was reflected in their work as he stated: "When we tried to have them animate for digital ink-and-paint and camera in Hollywood, they could not follow one simple rule: never trace a line.
+Much of the animation was done at Rough Draft Studios, located in Seoul, South Korea.
+Animator David Koenigsberg stated that Rough Draft Korea was a new, inexperienced studio, which was reflected in their work as he stated: "When we tried to have them animate for digital ink-and-paint and camera in Hollywood, they could not follow one simple rule: never trace a line.
 There's no need to for digital.
 We had to fix scene after scene".

 Reception

-American journalist Rachel Llewellyn wrote that "Rubber Nipple Salesmen" was a product of the "bizarro world" of Kricfalusi's mind.
-American journalist Victoria Vouloumanos wrote that the scene with the walrus, who is implied to be under sexual slavery under Mr. Horse, was one of the most disturbing scenes in American animation, made worse by the fact that the scene was played as a joke.
-Thad Komorowski gave the episode four and a half stars out of five.
+American journalist Rachel Llewellyn described "Rubber Nipple Salesmen" as a product of a "bizarro world" from the mind of Kricfalusi.
+American journalist Victoria Vouloumanos wrote that the scene with the walrus being implied as Mr. Horse's sex slave was one of the most disturbing scenes in the show, as well as in American animation, made worse by the fact that the scene was played as a joke.
+American journalist Thad Komorowski gave the episode four and a half stars out of five, calling it one of the most iconic episodes of the entire series.